McCache/McCache-for-Python/README.md

 * Not "complex" beyond our skill set and understanding

 Building a simple distributed system is more challenging than we originally thought.
 You may question some design decision but we arrive here from a collection of wrong and right turns on a long learning journey but we agreed to delivering a good enough working software is the most important compromise.
 In the future if we still feel strongly for a re-factoring or a re-design, this option is always available to us.
 We are still on this journey of learning and hopefully contribute something of value back into the community.  (circa Oct-2023)

+It too so long because there was slew of very subtle bugs in both the cache implementation and also in the stress test script.
+We were also getting **false negative** results that send down the wrong path hunting for bugs.
+Narrowing the bug down was very discouraging and we took some time off.

 ## Releases
 Releases are recorded [here](https://github.com/McCache/McCache-for-Python/issues).